What Is The Rundfunkbeitrag And Why Do I Have To Pay It?

 I know someone who lived here, moved back to the US, and then returned to Germany almost 3 years later.
 Because she never de-registered from the Rundfunkbeitrag, they came after her for 3 years' worth of back payments.
 Even though she could prove that she was not physically in the country at that time.

-Is this madness or sheer extortion?
+Is this madness or extortion?
 You choose.
-Make sure you avoid this and be sure to de-register.
+So just make sure you avoid this and be sure to de-register.

 My 2 cents' worth to conclude